 On average, over 100 people per day die from fatal opioid overdoses, and even more are barely surviving.
 The problem is that addiction in the United States is an epidemic involving many different substances.
 Overdose is a possibility with just about any addictive substance your loved one may be abusing.
 One of the reasons so many people die is because the loved ones of someone with an addiction are unfamiliar with various overdose symptoms.

 Opioid Overdose Symptoms

 When discussing opioids, it’s important to know that this is a much broader topic than just heroin.
 While heroin is the focus of many people’s’ attention, more people are dying from prescription opioid overdoses than heroin each year.
-Opioids come in the form of narcotic pain medications like oxycodone, hydrocodone, morphine, fentanyl, and many more.
+Opioids come in the form of narcotic pain medications like oxycodone, hydrocodone, Opioid Pain Medication, fentanyl, and many more.
 Some of the overdose symptoms you need to look for with heroin, as well as these prescription medications include:

 - Shallow breathing

 People pass away from overdosing on opioids because these drugs depress the central nervous system.
 The person passes away from a lack of oxygen due to their inability to breath on their own when high.

 Luckily, a medication called Narcan has saved many lives over the years because it instantly reverses the effects of opioids.
 New studies show that many people who receive Narcan overdose again because they don’t get the opioid addiction treatment they need afterward.

 You may not think about alcohol when discussing overdoses, but there are many people who die as a result of alcohol overdose.
 It’s extremely common for people who abuse stimulants like cocaine, meth or prescription amphetamines to overdose on alcohol.
 This happens because stimulants reduce the effects of alcohol, and the person drinks far too much.
 The symptoms of an alcohol overdose are similar to an opioid overdose because alcohol also depresses the nervous system.